All Episodes

 jordan holmes

-I see him trying to be, like, he is way past the line, but I see him stretching a tiny little toe and trying to leave it on the line.
+I see him trying to be like he is way past the line, but I see him stretching a tiny little toe and trying to leave it on the line.

-No, I'm not past the line.
+It's like, see, no, I'm not past the line.

 Your entire everything is past the line.